-A resolution of short-form merger with subsidiary, Green World Hotel ZhongHua Co., Ltd., was passed during the meeting of Board of Directors held on August 8, 2019, with the Company being the sole surviving entity.
-The date of merger was set on October 1, 2019, and the related registration procedure was completed and approved in accordance with Ruling No. 10401220100 issued by the Ministry of Economy on November 18, 2019.
+A resolution of short-form merger with subsidiary, Green World Hotel ZhongHua Co., Ltd., was passed during the meeting of Board of Directors held on August 8 2019, with the Company being the sole surviving entity.
+The date of merger was set on October 1, 2019, and the related registration procedure was completed and approved in accordance with Ruling No. 10801146200 issued by the Ministry of Economy on November 18, 2019.

-The major business activities of the Group is Hotels and Restaurants Operation.
+The major business activities of the Company is Hotels and Restaurants Operation.

-(2) Approval date and procedures of the consolidated financial statements:
+(2) Approval date and procedures of the financial statements:

-The consolidated financial statements were authorized for issuance by the Board of Directors on March 24, 2020.
+The financial statements were authorized for issuance by the Board of Directors on February 24, 2021.